Aurora Public Library strives to reach more people through new strategies

 The way people accessed library materials changed.
 Electronic checkouts nearly doubled.
 People who used to pick up a physical book switched to e-books, she said, and some didn’t switch back.
 Last year the library saw roughly 1.3 million checkouts.
 Among those there were a record number of e-checkouts, she said.

-The easiest path toward getting people back into libraries or using APL resources is to chip away at barriers people might face in accessing them, Clark said.
+The easiest path toward getting people back into libraries or using library resources is to chip away at barriers people might face in accessing them, Clark said.

 Aside from the pandemic’s blow to in-person visitation trends, Aurora’s public library system faces accessibility challenges in many communities, she said.